Welcome to Aslockton on Line, your guide to the Parish of Aslockton, Nottinghamshire, UK.

 Whatton & Aslockton Cricket Club

 Your local County & Borough Councillors

 Aslockton Village is situated off the A52 Nottingham to Grantham Road.

 Turn down New Lane via HM Whatton Prison, over the railway crossing, turn right into Abbey Lane.
 Turn left at the bottom of Abbey Lane on to Main Street.
-The Parish Church of St Thomas and the Thomas Cranmer Centre NG13 9AL are a little way beyond the Post Office and Saucer Farm, all situated on the right.
+The Parish Church of St Thomas and the Thomas Cranmer Centre NG13 9AL are a little way beyond the Post Office and Village Shop, all situated on the right.